AdobeDocs/campaign.en/help/automation/campaign-opt/apply-rules.md

    ![](assets/campaign_opt_pressure_sample_1_6.png)

 1. Save the typology: is it added to the list of existing typologies.
-1. Open the delivery you want to apply the rules to.
+1. Open the delivery that you want to apply the rules to.
-1. Open the delivery properties and access the **[!UICONTROL Typology]** tab.
+1. Browse to the delivery properties and open the **[!UICONTROL Typology]** tab.
 1. Select the typology in the drop-down list.

    ![](assets/campaign_opt_pressure_sample_1_7.png)